shevpai/shevpai/README.md

 ## I'm beginner Developer

 - I have strong knowledge in JavaScript(ES5/ES6+) and React
-- Also, I'm familiar with MERN stack and some JS libraries such as *RxJS, Lodash* etc
+- Also, I'm familiar with MERN stack and some JS libraries such as *Redux, MobX, Lodash* etc
 - Have experience in configure projects using *Webpack* and writing unit tests with *Jest*
-- I'm using UI-frameworks such as: *Bootstrap, Materialize, Material UI*
+- I'm using UI-frameworks such as: *Bootstrap, Materialize*
 - I'm currently learning Node.js/Typescript
 - ⚡ I like to solve complex tasks and learn new stuff ⚡<br /><br />